PhpUnitsOfMeasure/php-units-of-measure/README.md

 ```

 ##### Automatically Generating Metric Units
-For units that use the metric system, there's a convenience trait available for classes which implement`PhysicalQuantityInterface` which will automatically generate the full continuum of metric units from a single unit.
+For units that use the metric system, there's a convenience trait available for classes which implement`PhysicalQuantity` which will automatically generate the full continuum of metric units from a single unit.
 For instance:

 ``` php
 namespace PhpUnitsOfMeasure\PhysicalQuantity;